PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 17:54:11
+Last updated: 2024-04-02 17:55:18
-Random Quote: It is not in the stars to hold our destiny but in ourselves. - William Shakespeare
+Random Quote: We are made wise not by the recollection of our past, but by the responsibility for our future. - Bernard Shaw